Bionif92/Cursos-de-Programacion/React/React.md

 ### Extracting Error Data & Throwing Responses

-Need to change the error to a response to show it
+Need to change the error to a response to show it, help you put the status to know with type of error was

 ````
 import { useLoaderData } from 'react-router-dom';